 The goal is to teach your mind to get back to that relaxed but focused state through the wonders of neuroplasticity – lasting changes to your brain – without being tied to an exercise.

 Meditation should be effortless.
-By using the Legally Mindful guided meditation exercises supported by the SAM sound technology, you will more easily understand and experience getting into a meditative state without effort and benefit from your time investment quickly.
+By using the Legally Mindful guided meditation exercises supported by the proprietary SAM technology, you will more easily understand and experience getting into a meditative state without effort and benefit from your time investment quickly.

 There are two levels of exercises, each with different objectives to help you experience a specific meditative state.